-Nuffield’s aim is to continually deliver cooperative learning through our extensive globalised agricultural network, and this will remain unchanged in 2021.
-Nuffield will deliver the same high-quality and valuable scholarship experience with international leaders and agribusiness in 2021 that more than 450 scholars have enjoyed previously.
+Nuffield’s aim is to continually deliver cooperative learning through our extensive globalised agricultural network, and this will remain unchanged.
+Nuffield will deliver the same high-quality and valuable scholarship experience with international leaders and agribusiness that more than 450 scholars have enjoyed previously.

-7. What are the benefits of doing a scholarship in 2021?
+7. What are the benefits of doing a scholarship?

 Nuffield is offering greater access to online learning than ever before, including virtual connections to the global alumni network, agribusiness professional speakers and the ability to prepare in advance of research travel to make stronger linkages and better utilise the overall travel experience.
 There will also be a focus on communication skills and personal and professional development as part of the scholarship journey.

 8. Why is 2022 the year to do a scholarship?

 A Nuffield Scholarship is unique opportunity to explore the world to find new best practices, ideas and resources to carry back home.